 Australia’s educated population has a labour pool of multilingual, skilled and experienced staff.
 If your firm is considering expanding to the South-Pacific region, hiring local staff could give your firm a competitive advantage.
 Read on to find out how you can hire an Australian national for your business from abroad by using an International PEO.

-What is an International Professional Employer Organisation?
+What is an International Professional Employer Organisation (PEO) in Australia?

 An International Professional Employer Organisation (PEO) provides outsourcing solutions for human resources.
 PEO provides business payroll services, human resources support and legal and tax employee requirements.